hylandtechoutreach/coding-activities/PythonTurtle/PythonTurtleCodingActivity.md

 This command turns the turtle `90` degrees to the **right**.
 Previously the direction of the turtle was 90 degrees (pointing to the right), so after turning 90 degrees to the right, the turtle should face down (180 degrees).

-Run the program again to see the turtle move to the right, then turn to face down!
+Save the program again to see the turtle move to the right, then turn to face down!

 ## Drawing a Square
 Add the following commands to the file, under the existing commands: